Tanz0rz/haxe-fmod/docs/guides/callbacks-and-3d.md

 Distance units are whatever your game uses.
 Authored min and max distances in FMOD Studio are in those same units, so a pixel-based game authors its falloff in pixels. `CoreSystem.set3DSettings(dopplerScale, distanceFactor, rolloffScale)` rescales globally.

+Studio events attenuate by the curve authored on their spatializer.
+Core channels attenuate by their 3D mode, and `set3DCustomRolloff(points)` on a `Channel`, `ChannelGroup`, or `CoreSound` replaces that with a curve of `FmodVector` points, `x` the distance and `y` the volume (unsupported in HTML5).
+It returns `FMOD_ERR_UNSUPPORTED` there.
+With `distanceFilter` on in the settings, 3D core channels also pass through a lowpass that closes with distance, and `Channel.set3DDistanceFilter` overrides it per channel.
+Both are described in [Core API](core-api.md#channels), and polygon occlusion between listener and source is in [Geometry occlusion](core-api.md#geometry-occlusion).

 ## Positioned events

 Any instance of a 3D event takes a position through `setPosition2D(x, y, ?velocityX, ?velocityY)` or `set3DAttributes`.
 Events authored without a spatializer ignore it. `EventDescription.is3D()` tells you which kind you have.